blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 I will define a Hindu as an Indian, based on Geography.
 (Hindu <= Sindhu River) Hindus have different perspectives.

-Some follow Vedas
+Some follow Vedas (Sanskrit Books of Knowledge)
 Some follow Other Stuff
 Some follow Islam
 Some follow Christianity
 Some follow Judaism
 Some are just crazy (Polytheism, Atheism, Strange Rituals)

-1. ==Vedic Hinduism (The Beliefs of Indians who follow the Vedas)== / ==Astika Darshanas (Orthodox Beliefs of Indians)==
+1. ==Vedic Hinduism (The Beliefs of Indians who follow the Sanskrit Books of Knowledge)== / ==Astika Darshanas (Orthodox Beliefs of Indians)==
-	1. ==Sankhya Darshana of Vedic Hinduism (Digital Perspective of Indians who follow the Vedas)==
+	1. ==Sankhya Darshana of Vedic Hinduism (Digital Perspective of Indians who follow the Sanskrit Books of Knowledge)==
-	2. ==Yoga Darshana of Vedic Hinduism (The Perspective of Seeking Connection with Nature according to Indians who follow the Vedas)==
+	2. ==Yoga Darshana of Vedic Hinduism (The Perspective of Seeking Connection with Nature according to Indians who follow the Sanskrit Books of Knowledge)==
-	3. ==Nyaya Darshana of Vedic Hinduism (The Perspective of Understanding the Principles of Reality according to Indians who follow the Vedas)==
+	3. ==Nyaya Darshana of Vedic Hinduism (The Perspective of Understanding the Principles of Reality according to Indians who follow the Sanskrit Books of Knowledge)==
-	4. ==Vaisheshika Darshana of Vedic Hinduism (The Perspective of the Nature of Reality as being Particulate according to Indians who follow the Vedas)==
+	4. ==Vaisheshika Darshana of Vedic Hinduism (The Perspective of the Nature of Reality as being Particulate according to Indians who follow the Sanskrit Books of Knowledge)==
-	5. ==Mimamsa Darshana of Vedic Hinduism / Purva Mimasa Darshana of Vedic Hinduism / Karma Mimamsa Darshana of Vedic Hinduism (The Perspective of Reflection according to Indians who follow the Vedas / The Perspective of Reflection on Early (Vedic Texts) according to Indians who follow the Vedas / The Perspective of Reflection on Actions according to Indians who follow the Vedas)==
+	5. ==Mimamsa Darshana of Vedic Hinduism / Purva Mimasa Darshana of Vedic Hinduism / Karma Mimamsa Darshana of Vedic Hinduism (The Perspective of Reflection according to Indians who follow the Sanskrit Books of Knowledge / The Perspective of Reflection on Early (Vedic Texts) according to Indians who follow the Sanskrit Books of Knowledge / The Perspective of Reflection on Actions according to Indians who follow the Sanskrit Books of Knowledge)==
-	6. ==Uttara Mimasa Darshana of Vedic Hinduism / Vedanta Darshana of Vedic Hinduism (The Perspective of Reflection on Later (Vedic Texts) according to Indians who follow the Vedas / The Perspective of following the Summary of Vedas according to Indians who follow the Vedas)==
+	6. ==Uttara Mimasa Darshana of Vedic Hinduism / Vedanta Darshana of Vedic Hinduism (The Perspective of Reflection on Later (Vedic Texts) according to Indians who follow the Sanskrit Books of Knowledge / The Perspective of following the Summary of Sanskrit Books of Knowledge according to Indians who follow the Sanskrit Books of Knowledge)==
-		1. ==Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Monistic Summary of Vedas according to Indians who follow the Vedas)==, which was also called ==Advaita-Vaada (Proposition of Non-Dualism)==, ==Abheda Darshana (Perspective of Non-Difference)==, ==Dvaita-Vaada-Pratisedha (Proposition against the Teaching of Dualism)==, ==Kevala-Advaita (Essential Non-Dualism)== and ==Maya-Vaada (The Proposition that Reality is an Illusion)==
+		1. ==Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Monistic Summary of Sanskrit Books of Knowledge according to Indians who follow the Sanskrit Books of Knowledge)==, which was also called ==Advaita-Vaada (Proposition of Non-Dualism)==, ==Abheda Darshana (Perspective of Non-Difference)==, ==Dvaita-Vaada-Pratisedha (Proposition against the Teaching of Dualism)==, ==Kevala-Advaita (Essential Non-Dualism)== and ==Maya-Vaada (The Proposition that Reality is an Illusion)==
-		2. ==Bheda-Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Vedas that posits a Difference and Non-Difference according to Indians who follow the Vedas)==
+		2. ==Bheda-Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Sanskrit Books of Knowledge that posits a Difference and Non-Difference according to Indians who follow the Sanskrit Books of Knowledge)==
-		3. ==Dvaita-Advaita Bedha-Abheda Vedanta Darshana of Vedic Hinduism / Svabhavika Bedha Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Vedas that posits a Panentheistic Difference and Non-Difference / The Perspective of following the Summary of Vedas that posits an Innate Difference and Non-Difference)==
+		3. ==Dvaita-Advaita Bedha-Abheda Vedanta Darshana of Vedic Hinduism / Svabhavika Bedha Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Sanskrit Books of Knowledge that posits a Panentheistic Difference and Non-Difference / The Perspective of following the Summary of Sanskrit Books of Knowledge that posits an Innate Difference and Non-Difference)==
-		4. ==Vishishta Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Special (Nuanced) Monistic Summary of Vedas)==
+		4. ==Vishishta Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Special (Nuanced) Monistic Summary of Sanskrit Books of Knowledge)==
-		5. ==Dvaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Dualistic Summary of Vedas)==
+		5. ==Dvaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Dualistic Summary of Sanskrit Books of Knowledge)==
-		6. ==Suddha Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Pure Monistic Summary of Vedas)==
+		6. ==Suddha Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Pure Monistic Summary of Sanskrit Books of Knowledge)==
-		7. ==Achintya-Bheda-Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Vedas that posits an Inconceivable Difference and Non-Difference)==
+		7. ==Achintya-Bheda-Abheda Vedanta Darshana of Vedic Hinduism (The Perspective of following the Summary of Sanskrit Books of Knowledge that posits an Inconceivable Difference and Non-Difference)==
-		8. ==Akshar-Purushottam Darshana of Vishista Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of Namesake and Supreme (Forms of God) of the Special (Nuanced) Monistic Summary of Vedas)==
+		8. ==Akshar-Purushottam Darshana of Vishista Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of Namesake and Supreme (Forms of God) of the Special (Nuanced) Monistic Summary of Sanskrit Books of Knowledge)==
-		9. ==Modern Vedanta Darshana of Vedic Hinduism / Greater Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Modern Summary of Vedas / The Perspective of following the Greater Monistic Summary of Vedas)==
+		9. ==Modern Vedanta Darshana of Vedic Hinduism / Greater Advaita Vedanta Darshana of Vedic Hinduism (The Perspective of following the Modern Summary of Sanskrit Books of Knowledge / The Perspective of following the Greater Monistic Summary of Sanskrit Books of Knowledge)==
-2. ==Non-Vedic Hinduism (The Beliefs of Indians who don't follow the Vedas)==
+2. ==Non-Vedic Hinduism (The Beliefs of Indians who don't follow the Sanskrit Books of Knowledge)==
-	1. ==Buddhist Darshana of Non-Vedic Hinduism / Buddhism (The Perspective of Becoming a Budhha according to Indians who don't follow the Vedas / Becoming Enlightened)==
+	1. ==Buddhist Darshana of Non-Vedic Hinduism / Buddhism (The Perspective of Becoming a Budhha according to Indians who don't follow the Sanskrit Books of Knowledge / Becoming Enlightened)==
-		1. ==Hina Yaana Buddhist Darshana of Non-Vedic Hinduism / Nikaya Buddhist Darshana of Non-Vedic Hinduism / Hina Yaana Buddhism / Nikaya Buddhism (The Perspective of The Small Vehicle for Becoming a Budhha according to Indians who don't follow the Vedas / Early Way of Becoming Enlightened according to Indians who don't follow the Vedas / The Small Vehicle for Becoming Enlightened / Early Way of Becoming Enlightened)== (Early Buddhism)
+		1. ==Hina Yaana Buddhist Darshana of Non-Vedic Hinduism / Nikaya Buddhist Darshana of Non-Vedic Hinduism / Hina Yaana Buddhism / Nikaya Buddhism (The Perspective of The Small Vehicle for Becoming a Budhha according to Indians who don't follow the Sanskrit Books of Knowledge / Early Way of Becoming Enlightened according to Indians who don't follow the Sanskrit Books of Knowledge / The Small Vehicle for Becoming Enlightened / Early Way of Becoming Enlightened)== (Early Buddhism)
-		2. ==Thera Vaada Buddhist Darshana of Non-Vedic Hinduism / Thera Vaada Buddhism (Proposition of Following the Ways of the Elders to Become Enlightened according to Indians who don't follow the Vedas / Proposition of Following the Ways of the Elders to Become Enlightened)== (Atheism)
+		2. ==Thera Vaada Buddhist Darshana of Non-Vedic Hinduism / Thera Vaada Buddhism (Proposition of Following the Ways of the Elders to Become Enlightened according to Indians who don't follow the Sanskrit Books of Knowledge / Proposition of Following the Ways of the Elders to Become Enlightened)== (Atheism)
-		3. ==Maha Yaana Buddhist Darshana of Non-Vedic Hinduism / Maha Yaana Buddhism (The Perspective of The Great Vehicle for Becoming a Budhha according to Indians who don't follow the Vedas / The Great Vehicle for Becoming Enlightened)== (Apatheism)
+		3. ==Maha Yaana Buddhist Darshana of Non-Vedic Hinduism / Maha Yaana Buddhism (The Perspective of The Great Vehicle for Becoming a Budhha according to Indians who don't follow the Sanskrit Books of Knowledge / The Great Vehicle for Becoming Enlightened)== (Apatheism)
-		4. ==Zen Darshana of Maha Yaana Buddhist Darshana of Non-Vedic Hinduism / Zen Darshana of Maha Yaana Buddhism / Zen (The Perspective of Meditation of The Perspective of The Great Vehicle for Becoming a Buddha according to Indians who don't follow the Vedas / The Perspective of Meditation of The Perspective of The Great Vehicle for Becoming Enlightened / Meditation)== (Do Nothing)
+		4. ==Zen Darshana of Maha Yaana Buddhist Darshana of Non-Vedic Hinduism / Zen Darshana of Maha Yaana Buddhism / Zen (The Perspective of Meditation of The Perspective of The Great Vehicle for Becoming a Buddha according to Indians who don't follow the Sanskrit Books of Knowledge / The Perspective of Meditation of The Perspective of The Great Vehicle for Becoming Enlightened / Meditation)== (Do Nothing)
-		5. ==Vajra Yaana Buddhist Darshana of Non-Vedic Hinduism / Vajra Yaana Buddhism (The Perspective of The Powerful Vehicle for Becoming a Budhha according to Indians who don't follow the Vedas / The Powerful Vehicle for Becoming Enlightened)== (Apatheism)
+		5. ==Vajra Yaana Buddhist Darshana of Non-Vedic Hinduism / Vajra Yaana Buddhism (The Perspective of The Powerful Vehicle for Becoming a Budhha according to Indians who don't follow the Sanskrit Books of Knowledge / The Powerful Vehicle for Becoming Enlightened)== (Apatheism)
-	2. ==Jain Darshana of Non-Vedic Hinduism / Jain Dharma Darshana of Non-Vedic Hinduism / Jainism / Jain Dharma (The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / The Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / The Way of Conquerers (of Senses) / Principles of The Way of Conquerers (of Senses))==, by Mahavira
+	2. ==Jain Darshana of Non-Vedic Hinduism / Jain Dharma Darshana of Non-Vedic Hinduism / Jainism / Jain Dharma (The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / The Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / The Way of Conquerers (of Senses) / Principles of The Way of Conquerers (of Senses))==, by Mahavira
-		1. ==Shvetambara Darshana of Jain Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jainism / Shvetambara Darshana of Jain Dharma (White Clad Perspective of The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / White Clad Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / White Clad Perspective of The Perspective of The Way of Conquerers (of Senses) / White Clad Perspective of The Principles of The Way of Conquerers (of Senses))==, founded by Rishabhanata, historically traced back to Parshvanata, and revived by Mahavira
+		1. ==Shvetambara Darshana of Jain Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jainism / Shvetambara Darshana of Jain Dharma (White Clad Perspective of The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / White Clad Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / White Clad Perspective of The Perspective of The Way of Conquerers (of Senses) / White Clad Perspective of The Principles of The Way of Conquerers (of Senses))==, founded by Rishabhanata, historically traced back to Parshvanata, and revived by Mahavira
-		2. ==Digambara Darshana of Jain Darshana of Non-Vedic Hinduism / Digambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Digambara Darshana of Jainism / Digambara Darshana of Jain Dharma (Sky Clad Perspective of The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / Sky Clad Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Vedas / Sky Clad Perspective of The Perspective of The Way of Conquerers (of Senses) / Sky Clad Perspective of The Principles of The Way of Conquerers (of Senses))==, by Sivabhuti, from 82 AD
+		2. ==Digambara Darshana of Jain Darshana of Non-Vedic Hinduism / Digambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Digambara Darshana of Jainism / Digambara Darshana of Jain Dharma (Sky Clad Perspective of The Perspective of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / Sky Clad Perspective of The Principles of The Way of Conquerers (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / Sky Clad Perspective of The Perspective of The Way of Conquerers (of Senses) / Sky Clad Perspective of The Principles of The Way of Conquerers (of Senses))==, by Sivabhuti, from 82 AD
 	3. ==Chaarvaka Darshana of Jain Darshana of Non-Vedic Hinduism / Lokayata Darshana of Jain Darshana of Non-Vedic Hinduism / Chaarvaka / Lokayata (Harmonious Speech / World Oriented)==
-	4. ==Ajeevika Darshana of Jain Darshana of Non-Vedic Hinduism / Niyati Vaada of Non-Vedic Hinduism / Ajeevika / Niyati Vaada (The Perspective of the Way of Life according to Indians who don't follow the Vedas / The Proposition of Fate according to Indian's who don't follow the Vedas / Way of Life / Proposition of Fate)==
+	4. ==Ajeevika Darshana of Jain Darshana of Non-Vedic Hinduism / Niyati Vaada of Non-Vedic Hinduism / Ajeevika / Niyati Vaada (The Perspective of the Way of Life according to Indians who don't follow the Sanskrit Books of Knowledge / The Proposition of Fate according to Indian's who don't follow the Sanskrit Books of Knowledge / Way of Life / Proposition of Fate)==
-	5. ==Ajnana Darshana of Non-Vedic Hinduism / Ajnana (Skeptic Perspective of Indians who don't follow the Vedas / Skepticism)==
+	5. ==Ajnana Darshana of Non-Vedic Hinduism / Ajnana (Skeptic Perspective of Indians who don't follow the Sanskrit Books of Knowledge / Skepticism)==
 4. ==Sikhism (Being a Disciple)==
 ### Darshana Notes
 - Astika
-	- Should believe in Vedas
+	- Should believe in Vedas (Sanskrit Books of Knowledge)
 	- Should believe in Atman (Soul)
 - Nastika
 	- Everyone Else